joellacarman/joellacarman.github.io/about.md

 Hello!

 I'm a former news researcher and lover of all things esoteric and number-related.
-Nowadays I'm employed as an "information graphic designer/developer" and trying desperately to get better at both.
+Nowadays I'm employed as an "information graphic designer/developer" and trying to get better at both.

 See how I do by watching this blog.

 Not into thinking complete thoughts?
 Me either!
 Find me on [Twitter.](https://twitter.com/jestraley)